zhenrong-wang/BTAS/TECHNICAL_REVIEW.md

 The main drawback is the time complexity - O(n^2) - which makes it unacceptable when the raw data scales up.

-The introduced **BitTree Algorithm Set (BTAS)** aims to solve this problem with O(n) time complexity and lower/fixed space complexity.
-And the following contents would prove both the feasibility and superiority.

 # 2. Algorithm Description

+The introduced **BitTree Algorithm Set (BTAS)** aims to solve this problem with O(n) time complexity, lower/fixed space complexity, and without sorting.
+The following contents would prove both the feasibility and superiority.

 In order to record whether an element occurred or not previously, it is natural to design a seperate data structure, e.g. a Hash Table that transforms every raw element (in the integer case, is the whole integer space with 2^32 possibilities) to an index table so that the inner loop described above would be avoided.